 That said, the same line of code in the APK leak includes the phrase supportNonSamsung="true"," so the Galaxy Buds 2 may play nicer with devices outside of Samsung’s ecosystem.

-And we’d be extremely surprised if Samsung included its 360 Audio system.
+Even so, we’d be extremely surprised if Samsung included its 360 Audio system.
 On the Galaxy Buds Pro this adds a 3D surround sound effect to compatible video content, similar to Apple’s spatial audio — very cool, but likely to stay reserved for Samsung’s premium headphones.

-Samsung Galaxy Buds 2 design
+Samsung Galaxy Buds 2 design rumors

 What we want from the Samsung Galaxy Buds 2